alexandermendes/supabase-image-optimiser/README.md

 A script for optimising images kept in Supabase storage.

-It compresses image files and re-uploads them to Supabase.
+Converts image files to `.webp` and re-uploads them to Supabase.

 ## Usage